AllanAscencio/ebay-pipeline/README.md

 Inside `console.py`:

-3. Ensure the `user_name` is filled and corresponds to a user stored in MongoDB.
+3. Ensure the `user_name` field is populated and corresponds to a user stored in MongoDB.

 4. Fill the `items` variable with valid SKU, locale, and product details.
-The `product` key should have descriptions, including aspects such as:
+The `product` key should include descriptions covering aspects such as:
    - brand
    - country of manufacture
    - type